 The only thing cuter than a cat is a tiny version of a big cat.
-Seriously, how awesome would it be to own a little Shetland lion?
-However, there aren’t many cats around that fit the bill — unless you venture into the world of exotic breeds.
+How awesome would it be to own a little Shetland lion?
+However, there aren’t many cats around that fit the bill—unless you venture into the world of exotic breeds.

-The 10 Small Exotic Cat Breeds That Are Kept as Pets
+The 10 Small Exotic Cat Breeds You Can Kept as Pets

 However, the downside is that Bobcats can kill you if they feel like it.
 Bobcat-related fatalities are rare, of course, but there will always be the possibility that your cat could go off the rails and do a massive amount of damage to you or a family member.

-Also known as Savannah cats, Servals are basically miniature Cheetahs.
+Servals look like miniature Cheetahs.
 They have long legs and big pointy ears and are covered in black markings, and they will likely cause people to panic if they see them out and about.

 - Related Read: 5 Different Types of Wild Cats (With Pictures)